 The scale of environmental challenge facing humanity is enormous, with a real urgency to act.
 That’s why for Earth Overshoot Day 2020 we’ve created a powerful partnership with California-based Global Footprint Network.

 Earth Overshoot Day is the day when we go into ecological debt, when humanity’s demand for ecological resources and services exceeds what Earth can regenerate in that year.

-The first of the series, led by keynote speaker, Dr Marie Macklin CBE, focused on the importance of business, partnership and leadership in creating inclusive, sustainable, economic prosperity.
+Hosted in partnership with The Herald, the first of the series of events was led by keynote speaker, Dr Marie Macklin CBE, focused on the importance of business, partnership and leadership in creating inclusive, sustainable, economic prosperity.
 The webinar is available online to view in full.

 We hosted a panel of leading political guests to put a focus on real opportunities for practical action to #MoveTheDate.